kcramer53/Portfolio/README.md

 Known Bugs:
 No know bugs or issues.

-Support and contact details
+Support and contact details:
 This application is supported by Kirsten and Epicodus.

-Technologies Used
+Technologies Used:
 css, html, stylings in css and bootstrap.

-License
+License:
 Licensed by MIT.

 Copyright (c) 2019 Kirsten Cramer Putman Copyright Holder All Rights Reserved.